Red Line (Namibia)

-The Red Line, also referred to as the veterinary cordon fence (VCF), is a pest-exclusion fence separating northern Namibia from the central and southern country parts.
-It encases several northern regions: Oshana Region, Kavango East Region, Omusati Region, Zambezi Region, Omaheke Region, Kunene Region, and parts of Khomas Region and Oshikoto Region.
-South of the fence today there commercial farms where the farmers, many of which are white, own the land.
+The Red Line, also referred to as the veterinary cordon fence, is a pest-exclusion fence separating northern Namibia from the central and southern regions.
+It encases several northern regions: Oshana Region, Kavango East Region, Omusati Region, Zambezi Region, Omaheke Region, Kunene Region, and parts of the Khomas and Oshikoto Regions.
 Most of these farms are fenced in and are accessible by constructed farm roads.
+South of the fence today are commercial farms where the farmers, many of whom are white, own the land.
 North of the line, on the other hand, all farm land is communal and operated mostly by black farmers.
 Livestock is not constrained by fences and often ventures onto roads.
 The red line is a highly guarded line which has roadblocks to check every vehicle which passes.
+The red line is the reason for Namibia's unique status to export meat across the European Union.

 History

-The demarcation was created in 1896 in the hope to contain a rinderpest outbreak in the Imperial German colony of South West Africa.
+The demarcation was created in 1896 in the hope of containing a rinderpest outbreak in the Imperial German colony of South West Africa.
 Its name stems from the depiction in red ink on a 1911 map created by the German colonial administration.
-Fort Namutoni was built as a police station to control north–south travel of the indigenous population and their livestock; the line went further to Okaukuejo in the west and Otjituuo in the east.
-Nevertheless, the epidemic reached Windhoek in 1897, wiping out half of the cattle population of the OvaHerero people.

-The demarcation became a political boundary in 1907, after the Reichstag in Berlin passed a resolution in 1905 during the Herero Wars stating that police protection in German South West Africa "should be restricted to the smallest possible area focusing on those regions where our economic interests tend to coalesce".
+Fort Namutoni was built as a police station to control north–south travel of the indigenous population and their livestock.
+The line continued to Okaukuejo in the west and Otjituuo in the east.
+Nevertheless, the epidemic reached Windhoek in 1897, wiping out half of the cattle population of the OvaHerero people.The demarcation became a political boundary in 1907, after the Reichstag in Berlin passed a resolution in 1905 during the Herero Wars stating that police protection in German South West Africa "should be restricted to the smallest possible area focusing on those regions where our economic interests tend to coalesce".
 The border reflected areas of colonial control, and was already monitored for animal health purposes.
 The excluded northern areas were largely left to indirect colonial rule through traditional authorities.
 Passage between the two zones was then restricted for individuals as well as for animals.
-This led to different political and economic outcomes for example between the northern Ovambo people compared to the more centrally located Herero people.
+This led to different political and economic outcomes for the northern Ovambo people and the more centrally located Herero people.

-The Red Line was changed several times.
+The Red Line was moved several times.
 A physical fence was only built in the early 1960s, and from then on used to isolate foot-and-mouth disease outbreaks in the North from the farms in the South.
-As during German colonialisation, it also served to facilitate apartheid movement restrictions of people.
+As during German colonialisation, it also served to facilitate the apartheid movement's restrictions and influence on people.

+Location

+The fence stretches across the north of the country and has often been slightly modified over the years.
+Currently it runs north of Palmwag, past Okaukuejo, along the southern border of the Etosha Pan, through Tsintsabis and eastwards to Otjituuo (east of Grootfontein).
+North of the line lies about a third of Namibia's land surface.